Unknown in 2022, Carlos Alcaraz returns to Rio Open as a superstar

 “Whenever I have a free day, I try to visit a place of the city,” Alcaraz told TV Globo’s Jornal Nacional.
 “It is so different from Spain.
 Seeing Rio from up here is wonderful.
 Rio will always be special for me.”

 “I feel very thankful to this tournament for inviting me in 2020.
-The moments I had here helped me grow more quickly,” Alcaraz said in a press conference after Sunday’s final.
+The moments I had here helped me grow more quickly,” Alcaraz said in a press conference after the final.

 Alcaraz’s arrival in Rio came through Albert Molina, the agent of fellow Spanish player David Ferrer.
 At the time, he still used his surname Garfia in posters.